artem-nemudryi/artem-nemudryi.github.io/index.md

 {% capture text %}

-We are molecular biologists studying RNA repair and developing new biotechnologies.<br><br>
+ We are a young, ambitious, and fast-paced group studying RNA repair and developing new biotechnologies.<br><br>
-Our team is growing and is excited to welcome new members!
+ We are passionate about science and seek like-minded individuals.
+Contact us if you are interested in joining!

 {%